On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Model results and comparison with experiments

 This result is particularly interesting because, unlike the case of spherical droplets, the formation of a stable polymeric or protein rim in sessile droplets does not necessarily require a concentration-dependent diffusivity for low and medium ambient relative humidity.
 In spherical droplets, the entire interface becomes uniformly covered by the dense protein shell, effectively halting the apparent advection caused by the receding interface.
 This shell formation is observed across all values of relative humidity $H_r$.
-However, if the diffusivity remains constant, the shell can diffuse inward over a time scale comparable to the evaporation time, given by $t_d = R_c^2 / D_p \sim 10^3$ \SI{}{\second} for a droplet of radius $R_c =$ \SI{100}{\micro\meter} and protein diffusivity $D_p = 10^{-11}$ \SI{}{\meter\squared\per\second}.
+However, if the diffusivity remains constant, the shell can diffuse inward over a time scale, $t_d = R_c^2 / D_p \sim 10^3$ \SI{}{\second} for a droplet of radius $R_c =$ \SI{100}{\micro\meter} and protein diffusivity $D_p = 10^{-11}$ \SI{}{\meter\squared\per\second}.
+This time scale is comparable to its evaporation time.

 In contrast, for sessile droplets, the ring formation is not governed by the apparent advection from interface recession but rather by the advective flux required to maintain a pinned contact line and a spherical-cap shape.
 As a result, the protein ring forms in the vicinity of the contact line, leaving a large portion of the droplet interface free of solute and still contributing to evaporation.
 Consequently, for low and medium values of $H_r$, the dependence of the diffusivity on the protein concentration is not critical.
 As long as the Péclet number satisfies $Pe \gg 1$, the solute accumulates at the rim and salt crystallizes, as evaporation proceeds, before the ring has time to diffuse inward.